UU Fellowship of San Dieguito FAQs

 What is your Sunday School about?
 What goes on?
 To what are the children exposed?

-We offer lifespan religious education for children and adults.
+We offer religious education for children and many programs for adults.
 Our children’s program uses age-appropriate curricula to introduce children to basic ethical values, world religious traditions, Unitarian Universalist history, and personal spirituality.
 We also offer an intergenerational community to people who want a supportive environment in which to raise their children.